 - KNPA has the system performance to cross-reference historical finger and palm prints with those found at the scene of the crime in real time.

-- Altibase’s built-in replication enabled KNPA to provide its services spanning from headquarters to local police offices across the nation.
+- Altibase’s built-in replication has enabled KNPA to provide its services spanning from headquarters to local police offices across the nation.

 - Altibase’s prompt technical support has enabled KNPA to adopt advanced functions and further deployments without difficulties.

-- Altibase’s built-in replication feature provided KNPA with non-stop service and unfaltering reliability with strong fail-safe capabilities at no extra cost.
+- Altibase’s built-in replication feature has provided KNPA with non-stop service and unfaltering reliability with strong fail-safe capabilities at no extra cost.
 Other DBMS vendors charge customers separate fees for replication functionality.